Siti Elizad: Personal life

 Elisad's parents have health problems.
-Her father, Mohd Sharifuddin Baharuddin, suffers from an eye disease, while her mother, Nazariah Mohd Salleh, suffers from Parkinson's disease and died in January 2013.
+Her father, Mohd Sharifuddin Baharuddin, has an eye disease, while her mother, Nazariah Mohd Salleh, has Parkinson's disease and died in January 2013.
 Elizad is the niece of actress Asmahani Hussein.

 Elizad married on 11 January 2015 with a single vow.
 Her wedding ceremony was held privately with only her closest family members in attendance.